-Phyllis Davis worked or volunteered at the Beaverton City Library for 69 years.
+Phyllis Davis worked or volunteered at Beaverton City Library for 69 years.
 A Beaverton High School graduate, she began volunteering in Beaverton's one-room library in 1944.
-Phyllis and her husband Ray reared their family just a few blocks from the Main Library on 5th Street.
+Phyllis and her husband, Ray, reared their family just a few blocks from the main library on 5th St.

 When the librarian stepped down in 1953, Phyllis was hired and helped open a new library in 1958.
 Phyllis happily became an assistant in 1968 when Beaverton hired its first professional librarian.
-She retired in 1986 and almost immediately began volunteering at the library five days a week, three to five hours a day.
-"I couldn’t stay away,” Davis said.
+She retired in 1986, and almost immediately began volunteering at the library five days a week, three to five hours a day.
+"I couldn’t stay away," Phyllis said.
 "I had to come back."

 Known and admired for her patience, quiet wisdom, gentle spirit, kindness and love of books, "Phyllis Davis" is synonymous with Beaverton City Library.
 Indeed, she contributed well over 20,000 hours in her 35 years of volunteer service at the library.
 Phyllis retired (again) from the library after celebrating her 94th birthday in December 2013.
 In honor and recognition of her passion and service to Beaverton City Library, the Phyllis Davis Volunteer Service Honor was created in 2015 and is presented to a volunteer who, through example and accomplishment, has provided outstanding volunteer service to the library.
 Phyllis passed away in 2021 at the age of 101.